 8. Traffic rules!

-You already know the simple rules for driving in the USA - drive on the right side, obey the speed limit and don't drive drunk.
+You already know the simple rules for driving in the USA - Drive on the right side, keep to the speed limit and don't drive drunk.
 In the US, however, there are state-specific traffic rules that you need to read.
 For example, there may be differences between the states regarding speed in densely built-up areas, whether you are allowed to turn right at a red light and whether you are allowed to use a mobile phone while driving.
 Preferably carry an international driver's license with you if you were to meet a police officer, if only for a routine check.
 The police in the USA do not need to keep track of Swedish driver's licenses and it can therefore take an unnecessary amount of vacation time to get your information translated and the driver's license cleared.

 9. One-way rental